legendarycode3/shared-wallet/README.md

     * Verifies the provided address is not the zero address.
     * Updates the user's allowance.
     * Stores the new allowance in the `allowance` mapping.
-    * Emits an AllowanceUpdated event
+    * Emits an `AllowanceUpdated` event containing the user's address

 ### Variables: